aatluri/DjangoRestAPITemplate/README.md

 Now you are doing all of this on your machine.
 Which means when you run the docker-compose-deploy up on your machine, it spins up a docker image and then on that image it runs all the services you have defined and brings up your application and so when you access the localhost url you are able to access your application.
 But since you want your application to be used by users across the internet, instead of using your machine , you need a virtual server in the cloud where you can run the docker-compose-deploy command and all this setup is run there and you app can then be accessed by users across the internet.
 We use AWS EC2 for the virtual server.

-## Documentation & Usage post cloud deployment

-## Commonly used Commands

-## Quick summary of some Django Concepts
-1. Why do we need an __init__.py
-2. Get some info on how models, views, serialisers , urls interact with each other.
-What objects are passed and how to access some of the often used data in them.
-For example how do we get the current user in a view , serialiser etc..
-3. What are mixins and how do they work? https://medium.com/silicon-tribe-techdev/mixins-and-viewclasses-in-django-rest-framework-5dcd3a42617d
-4. What do we do if we want to create a new API based on a new model.

-## Troubleshooting
-1. Sometimes when we make changes to the settings or other files and you get weird errors, try to build the project again and then run the application.
-2. Dockerfile name
-3. Versions of things like docker, docker-compose if you are using this project in the future.
-4. Sometimes when we make changes to the settings or other files and you get weird errors, try to build the project again and then run the application.

 ### AWS Setup
 1. Create an IAM user incase you do not already have one